EllaBrands/stanDev/Contributing-New-Functions-to-Stan.md

 ####  Adding Higher-Order Functions

+A new walk through with more detail on adding higher-order functions can be found [here](https://github.com/stan-dev/stan/wiki/Adding-Higher-Order-Functions-to-Stan).

 This is a little more specialized.
 As of now, there is no simple mechanism to add higher-order functions to Stan.
 Here's at least a good place to start.

 Higher-order functions are functions that take other functions as arguments.
 An example of such a function is an Ordinary Differential Equation integrator. `Add()` does not handle arguments which are function, so we need to do a bit more work to expose higher-order functions to Stan.